 Harlow

 § This page gives an overview of the Harlow local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Harlow is a post-war New Town in west Essex, known for its modernist design, public art, and extensive green spaces.
 The town features sculptures by artists such as Henry Moore, cycleways, and neighbourhood centres built around a planned layout.
 The River Stort and its valley provide natural scenery, with the Stort Navigation offering waterside walks.
 Nearby villages like Old Harlow preserve historic character with timber-framed buildings and churches.
 Harlow Town Park is one of the largest urban parks in the country, while the Gibberd Garden adds horticultural interest.
 The district combines planned urban form with natural landscapes.

-The administrative boundary of Harlow can be viewed on OpenStreetMap: District Boundary of Harlow.
+The administrative boundary of Harlow can also be viewed on OpenStreetMap: District Boundary of Harlow.

 Key Facts about Harlow